jesseleite/caravel/README.md

 ```
 If you are configuring Caravel as a standalone installation, or you are routing through a subdomain, you might prefer setting a custom route `prefix` in `/config/caravel.php`.
 Can be set `null`.

 *That's it!
-You now have a basic working CMS.*
+You now have a functional CRUD layer.*

 ## Field Configuration